Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 I stood there stunned and appalled.
 Had this really happened?
 Had I just fallen victim to an Airbnb scam?

 Within two minutes I placed the keys on the counter, got into my rental car and drove off to find a hotel.
 There was no way I was going to stay in a rental unit that couldn’t lock and where I could be surrounded by bat guano by morning time.
-Hell no!
 I didn’t sign up for this.

 Eventually, the ordeal was sorted out, but it was a traumatic experience.
 I have since stayed at Airbnb listings that have been wonderful, so this experience hasn’t tainted my thoughts on the lodging site.
 What it has done, is provided me with some insightful lessons on how to weed out potential Airbnb scams.

 Now, we all know there are folks that aren’t gifted at photography.
 Realistically, not all Airbnb photos will look light and airy, and that’s OK.

 But if the photos look like they intentionally crop something out or parts of the room are blurred, blocked, that should definitely raise a red flag.

 For this particular listing, there were no blurred images.
 But there did lack shots of the overall view of the listing.
 For instance, there were only close-ups in the kitchen versus not showing the room in its entirety.
 Not entirely fishy, but something to keep in mind.

 Carefully read the reviews